rwpenney/pmcyg/README.txt

 of any package's entry will prompt pmcyg to download that package when processing your file.
-If you simply want to download all the available Cygwin packages, you do not need to create this file, but can instead use the 'Include all packages' option within the GUI 'Build' menu or the '--all' command-line option.
+If you simply want to download all the available Cygwin packages, you do not need to create this file, but can instead use the 'Include all packages' option within the GUI 'Options' menu or the '--all' command-line option.

 To build your local Cygwin mirror within the GUI, you will need to select